sfrezefo/hyperscaledemo/README.md

  CREATE UNIQUE INDEX rollup_events_1hr_unique_idx ON rollup_events_1hr(customer_id,event_type,country,browser,hour);
  SELECT create_distributed_table('rollup_events_1hr','customer_id');
 ```
+ We are sharding each of the rollup tables on customer_id column.
+Because we are sharding on the same ID for our raw events table and rollup tables, our data stored in both types of table are automatically co-located for us by Citus.
+Furthermore, this means that aggregations can be performed locally without crossing network boundaries when we insert our events data into the rollup tables.

  We need to store some metadata about when rollups were last computed.
 ```sql
  CREATE TABLE rollups (
     name text primary key,